 A balance sheet is a summary of a business’s assets, liabilities and equity.

-In an ideal world, small business owners would review financials statements and budgets on an ongoing basis.
-In the real world, the day-to-day struggle of running a business, paying bills and keeping customers happy causes the financial side of things to get pushed aside.
-I’m not too proud to admit that I often fall behind […]
+NOTE: I write this post in 2014, so be aware of its age.
+The content is still useful. —– In an ideal world, small business owners would review financials statements and budgets on an ongoing basis.
+In the real world, the day-to-day struggle of running a business, paying bills and keeping customers happy causes the […]